rickbingpan/ChIP-seq/README.md

 # Pipeline summary
 ## 01_qc_map.sh

-This script performs quality control (QC) and mapping of the ChIP-seq data.
+This script performs quality control (QC) and mapping of the ChIP-Seq data.
 It takes the following parameters:

 ```bash
 sh 01_qc_map.sh <rawdata_path> <out_path> <sample> <yes|no> <ref>